coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 - displayTable TableName  -  Displays a specified table.

+- editTable TableName addColumn/removeColumn ColumnName Datatype  -  Adds or removes a column in a specified table.
+  - Note: Datatype required only when adding.

 - deleteValue TableName if ColumnName == Value  -  Deletes a value from a specified table.
   - Note: Value should be in "" if string.

+- deleteTable TableName  -  Deletes a table.

 - exit  -  Exits the program.